 Mattress joiners have been a simple, effective way to turn two twin beds into a king for decades.
 Typically, these connector kits come with one large central piece that runs in between the two mattresses and a strap that runs along the perimeter of the newly assembled king bed to hold the individual mattresses in place.
 Whether you’re making guest beds into one large bed or you’re combining hotel beds for a more comfortable vacation stay, mattress joiners are a great option for making twin beds more versatile.

-This guide will take you through some of our favorite mattress joiners on the market to help you easily combine twins to form a comfortable king that won’t separate while you’re sleeping.
-Many of the mattress joiners available feature all the necessary components in one individual kit; and some even include handy carrying cases which make them great options to carry with you when you travel.
+This guide will take you through a handful of our favorite mattress joiners on the market.
+Some of these products feature all the necessary components in one individual kit, and some even include handy carrying cases, which make them great options to carry with you when you travel.

 FeelAtHome Bed Bridge Twin to King Converter Kit

-- The t-shaped foam bed bridge features a cloth cover that does a great job of filling in the gap without adding an uncomfortable bulk to the middle of the mattresses.
+- The t-shaped foam bed bridge features a cloth cover.
+It does a great job of filling in the gap without adding an uncomfortable bulk to the middle of the mattresses.

 - The 33-foot strap leaves ample room for connecting twin beds with the option of joining mattresses as large as queen.